tangledhelix/DP_whorepoem/README.md

 Some typographic conventions have been normalized, e.g., the use of small capitals to begin each stanza.

 p.
-7: changed cant’t to can’t (If he cant’t eat)
+7: changed cant’t to can’t (If he can’t eat)
 p.
 9: changed tanght to taught (lessons you’d been taught)
 ```